Law Enforcement

 Introduction

-It's important to understand the impact that Homeland Security has had on federal law enforcement careers.
-Many functions were transferred to this agency and those functions are listed below along with links to their recruiting sites.
-The federal government employs over 188,000 law enforcement personnel in more than 40 job series (see table 11-1 from The Book of U.S. Government Jobs).
-Most federal agencies employ law enforcement specialists in some capacity or another.
+The federal government employs law enforcement personnel in more than 40 job series (see table 11-1 for detailed information.
+Most agencies incorporate federal law enforcement jobs in some capacity or another.
 It’s important to realize that work in law enforcement is not limited to investigative, police, compliance and security positions.
 There are tens of thousands of federal employees working in occupations that provide direct support to these groups.
+Use our site to search all of the federal law enforcement careers available.

 The Department of Homeland Security transferred functions from the Department of the Treasury, Justice, HHS, Defense, FBI, Secret Service, GSA, Energy, Agriculture, Transportation and the U.S. Coast Guard.
 The new organization is comprised of five major Directorates and the losing agency is listed in parentheses.